picatz/taint/README.md

 Implements static [taint analysis](https://en.wikipedia.org/wiki/Taint_checking) for Go programs.

-Taint analysis is a technique for identifying and tracking the flow of sensitive data through a program.
+Taint analysis is a technique for identifying the flow of sensitive data through a program.
-It can be used to identify potential security vulnerabilities, such as SQL injection attacks or cross-site scripting (XSS) attacks, by identifying sources of sensitive data in the program and tracking how this data is used and transformed as it flows through the code.
+It can be used to identify potential security vulnerabilities, such as SQL injection or cross-site scripting (XSS) attacks, by understanding how this data is used and transformed as it flows through the code.

+A "**source**" is a point in the program where sensitive data originates, typically from user input, such as data entered into a form on a web page, or data loaded from an external source.
+A "**sink**" is a point in the program where sensitive data is used or transmitted to exploit the program.

 ## Example

 This code generates a function call graph rooted at a program's `main` function and then runs taint analysis on it.
-If the program uses `database/sql`, the taint analysis will determine if the program is vulnerable to SQL injection.
+If the program uses `database/sql`, the taint analysis will determine if the program is vulnerable to SQL injection such that any of the given sources reach the given sinks.

 ```go
 cg, _ := callgraph.New(mainFn, buildSSA.SrcFuncs...)